 All imports of meat products into the EU must come from an approved establishment that has been authorised and listed for that purpose.
 The non-EU countries are responsible to keep the lists of establishments up to date and to inform the Commission of any changes.
 Lists of establishments in non-EU countries that are authorised to produce meat products are published on the Commissions webpage.

 The veterinary certificate is required to ensure that meat products can be introduced safely and must accompany all consignments of meat products entering the EU.
 The veterinary certificate for processed meat products is laid down in Commission Decision 2007/777/EC.

 Animal welfare requirements at slaughter must be met in accordance with EU legislation.

-Meat products entering the EU are inspected at an EU Border Inspection Post (BIP) - listed in Annex I to Commission Decision 2009/821/EC - where Member States' official veterinarians ensure the meat products fulfill all the requirements provided for in the EU legislation.
+Meat products entering the EU are inspected at an EU Border Inspection Post (BIP) - listed in Annex I to Commission Decision 2009/821/EC - where the EU countries' official veterinarians ensure the meat products fulfill all the requirements provided for in the EU legislation.
 Council Directive 97/78/EC lays down the principles governing the organisation of veterinary checks on products of animal origin entering the EU from non-EU countries.